Zak Cummings: Ultimate Fighting Championship

 Cummings faced Alessio Di Chirico on August 29, 2020, at UFC Fight Night 175.
 He won the fight by unanimous decision.

 Cummings was scheduled to face Sam Alvey on April 10, 2021, at UFC on ABC 2.
 However on March 11, Cummings withdrew from the bout for undisclosed reasons and was replaced by Julian Marquez.

 It was later revealed that Cummings had suffered a serious back injury in camp for his last bout, resulting in him needing back surgery for herniated disc.

-Cummings is scheduled to face Ed Herman on April 15, 2023, at UFC on ESPN 44.
+Cummings faced Ed Herman on April 15, 2023, at UFC on ESPN 44.
+He won the fight via TKO in the third round.
+In his post-fight speech, Cummings announced his retirement from mixed martial arts competition alongside Herman.

 Personal life

-Cummings is the co-owner of Glory Fitness in Kansas City, where he also serves as a head coach.
+Cummings is the owner of Ignite Jiu Jitsu & MMA in Kansas City, where he also serves as a head coach.

 Cummings has a daughter, Kyleigh (born 2017).